-5 MECCA is a chemistry submodel that contains a comprehensive atmospheric reaction mechanism, including 1) the basic O3, CH4, HO_x, and NO_x chemistry, 2) non-methane hydrocarbon (NMHC) chemistry, 3) halogen (Cl, Br, I) chemistry, and 4) sulfur chemistry.
+MECCA is a chemistry submodel that contains a comprehensive atmospheric reaction mechanism.
+In addition to the basic HO_x (OH+HO2), NO_x (NO+NO2), and CH4 chemistry, it also includes nonmethane volatile organic compounds (NMVOCs), halogens (Cl, Br, I), sulfur (S), and mercury (Hg) chemistry.
 Recent extensions of MECCA are presented in the following sections.

-2.1 MOM

-The Mainz Organic Mechanism (MOM) is the default oxidation mechanism for volatile organic compounds (VOCs) in MECCA.
+2.1 The Mainz Organic Mechanism (MOM)

-- 10 The current MOM mechanism is a further development of the versions used by Lelieveld et al. (2016) and Cabrera-Perez et al. (2016).
+The MOM is the default oxidation mechanism for volatile organic compounds (VOCs) in MECCA.
+The current MOM mechanism is a further development of the versions used by Lelieveld et al. (2016) and Cabrera-Perez et al. (2016).
 It includes developments from Taraborrelli et al. (2012), Hens et al. (2014), and Nölscher et al. (2014).
-Figure 1 shows all 43 primarily emitted species that are treated by MOM.
+MOM chemistry has been used by Mallik et al. (2018) to study oxidation processes in the Mediterranean atmosphere.
+Figure 1 shows all 43 emitted species that are treated by MOM.
 These species are alkanes and alkenes up to four carbon atoms, ethyne (acetylene), two nitriles, isoprene, 2-methyl-3-buten-2-ol (MBO), five monoterpenes, and nine aromatics.
-Most of the oxidation scheme is explicit with a low degree of lumping.
-The full mechanism includes about 600 species and 1600 reactions. - 15 A list of all chemical reactions, including rate coefficients and references, is available in the supplement (meccanism.pdf).
-The mechanism for the isoprene oxidation was developed starting from MIM2 (Taraborrelli et al., 2009), which is a reduction of the MCM v3.1 (Rickard and Pascoe, 2009; Jenkin et al., 1997).
-The major mechanisms, which regenerate OH under low-NO_x conditions are included.
-OH-addition to the unsaturated isoprene hydroperoxides has been implemented yielding entirely epoxydiols and OH according to Paulot et al. (2009).
-The Z-1,4- and Z-4,1-ISOPO2 isomers undergo 1,6-H-shifts as originally - 20 proposed by Peeters et al. (2009).
-In MOM the corresponding rate coefficients are those computed by Taraborrelli et al. (2012), and the 66% HPALDs-yields are according to Nölscher et al. (2014).
-For the non-HPALD-yielding channel the corresponding mechanisms proposed by Peeters et al. (2014) and Jenkin et al. (2015) have been included, however, in a simplified manner.
+Most of the oxidation scheme is explicit.
+Lumping is used for some isomers with similar properties, e.g., the MOM species "LXYL" presents the sum of o-, m-, and p-xylene.
+All lumped species are marked by the prefix "L" in their names.
+The full mechanism includes about 600 species and 1600 reactions.
+A list of all chemical reactions, including rate coefficients and references, is available in the Supplement (meccanism.pdf).

+The mechanism for the isoprene oxidation was developed starting from MIM2 (Taraborrelli et al., 2009), which is a reduction of MCM v3.1 (Master Chemical Mechanism; Rickard and Pascoe, 2009; Jenkin et al., 1997).
+The major mechanisms that regenerate OH under low-NO_x conditions are included.
+OH addition to the unsaturated isoprene hydroperoxides has been implemented yielding, entirely, epoxydiols and OH according to Paulot et al. (2009).
+The Z-1,4- and Z-4,1-ISOPO2 isomers undergo 1,6-Hshifts as originally proposed by Peeters et al. (2009).
+In MOM, the corresponding rate coefficients are those computed by Taraborrelli et al. (2012), and the 66 % yields of isoprene-derived hydroperoxyenals (HPALDs) are according to Nölscher et al. (2014).
+For the non-HPALD-yielding channel, the corresponding mechanisms proposed by Peeters et al. (2014) and Jenkin et al. (2015) have been included but in a simplified manner.
 The estimated photo-induced cascade of reactions produces substantial amounts of OH (see Sect.
 2.1.5).
-Finally, methacrolein (MACR) oxidation has been implemented according to Orlando et al. (1999), except for the fate of the methylvinyl radical. - 25 The rate of 1,4-H-shift for the MACRO2 radical is treated as predicted by Taraborrelli et al. (2012), which is about an order of magnitude lower than proposed by Crounse et al. (2012).
+Finally, methacrolein (MACR) oxidation has been implemented according to Orlando et al. (1999), except for the fate of the methylvinyl radical.
+The rate of the 1,4-H-shift for the MACRO2 radical is now calculated using the expression reported by Crounse et al. (2012).